nickyiliwang0000/h/programming-fundamentals/variables.md

 34 + 66.3

+// Modulo operator returns the remainder left over when one operand is divided by another operand.
 47 % 5

+// You can use modulo to check for even number
+47 % 2 // not even
+8 % 2 // even
+-10 % 2 // even
 ```

 Parentheses can be used to group operations.
 Just like you learned in grade school, BEDMAS applies.
 This is the order in which the computer will do the math: